 All students must teach laboratory or lecture sections for at least two semesters.

 A Doctor of Philosophy degree requires 54 hours of graduate course work, exclusive of thesis credit (Phys 697), in a program approved by the student's advisory committee.
 This consists of 18 hours of dissertation credit (Phys 797) and a minimum of 36 hours of classroom graduate courses, of which up to 6 hours of credit in a related field, such as mathematics, chemistry, or engineering may be taken.
 30 hours of the graduate course work must consist of courses in physics at the 600 level or above.

 A comprehensive examination on physics at the graduate level must be taken by the Fall semester of a student's third year, and passed by the Fall of the fourth year.
-It is common for a student to begin degree research before the comprehensive examinations are attempted, but the student does not become an official Ph.D. candidate until the examinations have been passed.
+It is common for a student to begin research before the comprehensive examination is attempted, but the student does not become an official Ph.D. candidate until the examination has been passed.

 To prepare for the examinations, Ph.D. students are required to take 6 core courses.
 Master's students typically take many courses from the core as well.
 Most students will also take Physics 651, Mathematical Methods of Physics I, their first year.

 |Phys 709: Advanced Mechanics I||Phys 727: Adv Thermodynamics and Statistical Mechanics I|